-Autumn is the perfect time for invitations to play because there are endless possibilities of materials to present your children.
+It’s just the right time for a fall invitation to play!
 This invitation to play is simple and easy, but with a few basic materials the learning possibilities are also endless.

 Not only are items from nature, like acorns and fallen leaves, of abundance as we transition from summer to fall, items like table scatter, leaf confetti and silk leaves hit the craft stores, too.
 They can create beautiful and welcoming invitations to play.
 I find they are the perfect addition to any autumn or fall preschool theme.

-It always seems that the children begin by simply playing, and this is ok, because even when children are just playing they are learning a lot about their environment and materials.
+It always seems that the children begin by simply playing, and this should be encouraged, because even when children are just playing they are learning a lot about their environment and materials.
 This student below begins by exploring sound as he allows the table scatter to pour from his hands.
 As he does so, he sings a song about leaves falling all around.

 As this student lines up the acrylic pumpkins, he counts.
 He pulls them out of the line and counts the pumpkins in groups, and then put them back into a line and counts again.
 It is a unique demonstration of one to one correspondence and knowledge of quantity.

 While at first, this line of pumpkins and leaves was certainly not a pattern, I let them be.
 I wanted to give these students time to define their pattern, to work it out among themselves, to take risks by changing, redoing, and evaluating what they had done.